NethermindEth/dotnet-libp2p/docs/logging-tracing.md

 Tracing is implemented using standard `Activities`, check [Microsoft docs](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-instrumentation-walkthroughs#activity) for more details.

-There is a separate an optional package that contains a helper that allows to:
+There is an optional separate package containing a helper that allows you to:
 - activate telemetry sending to standard address
 - inject "root" activity that will be used as a parent for all activities created in libp2p
 - inject activity source required for spawning tracing activities